mnlipp/VM-Operator/index.md

 component which acts as a Kubernetes operator for runners and thus the VMs.

+If you just want to try out things, you can skip the remainder of this page and proceed to "[the manager](manager.md)".

 ## Motivation
 The project was triggered by a remark in the discussion about RedHat [dropping SPICE support](https://bugzilla.redhat.com/show_bug.cgi?id=2030592)